JieZou1/CerCyt/README.md

 Any nuclei inside G Tom annotation is counted as abnormal; otherwise, normal

 ### Train a CNN model to do normal/abnormal cell classification
-Partition the 25 slides into training and evluation set
+Partition the 25 slides into training and evaluation set